 The first step to understanding your financial situation is to work out a budget.
 This way you can clearly see what income you have coming in and can then look at your expenditure and understand where your money is being spent.
 Your priorities should focus primarily on rent, utility bills (if not covered via your tenancy agreement), food, travel, and course costs (like books, photocopying, course excursions, etc).

 It is always important to work out the costs of your priority outgoings so that you know how much money you have left to spend on more interesting things!
-A good starting point for this would be to calculate your money and work out your budget.
+A good starting point for this would be to work out your budget in advance and there are a couple of good budgeting calculators you can use via ThisisMoney and Which?.

 Some further basic tips on your finance are: